fieldtrip/website/example/symmetry.md

     % Define a non-symmetric 'normal' source model cfg = [];
-    cfg.headmodel = vol; % use the spherical volume conducter as head model cfg.grad = grad;
+    cfg.headmodel = vol; % use the spherical volume conductor as head model cfg.grad = grad;
     % Source models are defined with x-axis normal to the midline. cfg.xgrid = -9.5:9.5; % ensure that the midline is not included